martinolsson/freakshowlarp/_characters/atlas.markdown

 ---
 title: Atlas
-role: Cleaner
+role: Janitor
 affinity: Circus
-description: You were the best strong man of them all, but hurt your back years ago and couldn’t perform anymore.
-Still, you never could leave the circus, you couldn’t marry a woman and live a lie.
-Now you are the cleaner and keep everything tidy.
-  You may be outcasts, but you’re not living like pigs.
-You also tend to take care of the young and lost ones, who remind you of yourself when you were younger.
+description: You were the strongest of the strong, but then you broke your back.
+Even weak and crippled, you never left the show.
+You couldn’t marry and live a lie.
+Now you are the janitor and keep everything tidy.
+You may be outcasts, but you are not  pigs.
+You also take care of the young and lost ones, who remind you of yourself when you were younger.
+But sometimes, when the night falls, you feel regret.
 layout: page
 ---